-&lt;sup>5 See, for instance, Christensen et al. (2017), Fiechter et al. (2019), and Grewal et al. (2019) for a comprehensive assessment of the many recent studies on corporate sustainability management.
+&lt;sup>5 See, for instance, Christensen et al. (2019), Fiechter, Lehmann, and Hitz (2019), and Grewal and Serafeim (2020) for a comprehensive assessment of the many recent studies on corporate sustainability management.

 &lt;sup>6 Kanodia (2007) develops a model framework in which the designer faces a tradeoff in terms of setting a precision standard for disclosures due to the real (investment) effects that emerge in the ensuing market equilibrium.